sgryphon/iot-demo-build/m5stack/README-m5stack.md

 ### Wifi

-`m5core2_wifi` has a WiFi example that includes IPv6.
+`m5unified_wifi_https` has a WiFi example that includes several scenarios, including IPv6.

-You need to set your wifi name and password as environment variables to run:
+You need to set your wifi name and password as environment variables to run.
+This allows you to test on different networks (e.g. dual-stack, IPv4-only, IPv6-only with NAT64, etc):

 ```
 export PIO_WIFI_SSID="YourWifiName"